Crises of Communication: Sustainability and Trumpism

 Additionally, Luhmann sidesteps moral language and offers no prescriptive or normative framework.
 Those looking to his theory for answers on what to do will likely be disappointed.

 In essence, systems thinking itself is a kind of technology, and many hope it will equip us to address the climate crisis.
 However, I believe there are distinct schools of thought within systems thinking, each relying on different levels of abstraction, and they are not necessarily compatible.
-If systems thinking is indeed essential for tackling the climate crisis—a hypothesis I support—then it stands to reason that we should understand the social dimensions of climate and other global issues through the lens of one of sociology’s most sophisticated systems thinkers: Niklas Luhmann.
+If systems thinking is indeed essential for tackling the climate crisis—a hypothesis I support—then it stands to reason that we should understand the social dimensions of the climate crisis and other global issues through the lens of one of sociology’s most sophisticated systems thinkers, that is arguable, Niklas Luhmann.
 His framework provides a unique approach to examining the complex, interdependent nature of social systems that underlie and influence our responses to the climate crisis.

 So what is a System?

-The term system is so loose and overused in so many contexts and in our daily language that it has hardly any specific meaning.
+The highly abstract term system is so loose and overused in so many contexts and in our daily language that it has hardly any specific meaning.
 We can talk about computer systems, a system of linear or differential equations, a system of thinking, systems of oppression, ecosystems and political systems.

 [So] what is a system?
 A system is a set of things […] interconnected in such a way that they produce their own pattern of behavior over time. […] [T]he system’s repsonse to these forces is characteristic of itself, and that repsonses is seldom simple in the real world. – (Meadows, 2008)